woodward/vim-flashcards/vim/Misc.md

 8j       ⮂  Jump down 8 lines
 f"       ⮂  Go ahead in the line to the double quote
-"        ⮂  Bring up the list of buffers
+"        ⮂  Bring up the list of buffers z        ⮂  Move the cursor to the top of the screen